jimmy2046/music_app/README.md

 ```

 ## Notes
-For this verion, I added this line in the Gemfile to make the test runs properply.
+For this version, I added this line in the Gemfile to make the test runs properly.
 ```
 gem "minitest", "5.10.1"
 ```